VetSkill VTEC Level 3 Diploma in Veterinary Nursing (Companion Animal)

 How long will it take?

-This VetSkill VTEC Level 3 Diploma in Veterinary Nursing (Companion Animal) offers 240 credits and is typically delivered as a 24-month programme.
+This VetSkill VTEC Level 3 Diploma in Veterinary Nursing (Companion Animal) is typically delivered as a 24-month programme.
 Where the qualification is utilised as the mandatory qualification for apprenticeship standard ST0343 the apprenticeship typically takes 30-36 months to complete.

 You will undertake the following units:

 - VN02 Diagnostic Principles